 - Are not receiving a Wisconsin Retirement System (WRS) annuity.

-For detailed information regarding who you can cover on this plan, see the.
+For information regarding who employees can cover on this plan, see the.

-If you do not enroll in VSP or did not include dependents on your plan during your initial 30-day enrollment period, you may enroll during the Annual Benefits Enrollment period or if you have a qualifying life event.
+Employees have 30 days from their date of employment or newly benefits-eligible job to enroll in vision insurance.
+Coverage will begin on the first of the month on or following eligibility date.
+If you do not enroll or do not include dependents on your plan during the initial 30-day enrollment period, you may enroll during the Annual Benefits Enrollment period or if you have a qualifying life event.
 See Life Events for more information.

 Once you are enrolled in VSP, you must remain enrolled for the calendar year.